timbertson/gup/README.md

 ### Building

-If you have [0install][ZeroInstall], you can use `./make`.

 If you have [nix][Nix], you can just run `nix-shell` and then use `make`.

-If you have neither of the above, you'll need to get dependencies manually:
+Otherwise, you'll need to get dependencies manually:

 For `python/`: